 RDS

 eCommerce websites, content management systems, and financial applications that require transactional processing.
-Below are examples of applications that benefit from Amazon RDS.- Low to Medium Storage Needs
+Below are examples of applications that benefit from Amazon RDS.

 - Online Transaction Processing (OLTP)